Organized Back to School: 30 Tips for a Stress-Free Start

 14. Meal Planning

 Organized meal planning is valuable year-round but especially during the school year when routines are more in place.
 Post nightly meals on your refrigerator or a visible spot in the kitchen.
-This reminder to everyone of what’s for dinner and what time is dinner, will keep healthy, family meals on track.
+This reminds everyone of what’s for dinner and what time it will be served — keeping healthy family meals on track.

 15. Household Supply List